-- Continue highlighting the Advanced Care Planning Pathway for Division members to refer to. - It was incorporated in the patient screening process to identify patients who do not have their MOST filled out and ensure the CHN informs the provider if it is not completed. - Home Health ordered Greensleeves and My Voice booklets for the Division to provide to clinics.
+- Continue highlighting the Advanced Care Planning Pathway for Division members to refer to. - Incorporate in the patient screening process to identify patients who do not have their MOST filled out and ensure the CHN informs the provider if it is not completed. - Home Health ordered green sleeves and My Voice booklets for the Division to provide to clinics.